A Comprehensive Guide to Market Research: 5 Proven Methods

 SWOT Analysis

 A SWOT (strengths, weaknesses, opportunities, threats) analysis combines a competitive analysis with an internal audit to identify challenges and opportunities compared to the competition.
-During a SWOT, market researchers evaluate the internal strengths and weaknesses of the brand.
+During a SWOT, market researchers evaluate the inner strengths and weaknesses of the brand.
 Then, they review the opportunities and threats left by the competition.

 SWOTs are relatively straightforward to execute and can be completed for brands of any size.
 However, they require in-depth primary and secondary market research and an objective view.